 The Even Page Margins and Odd Page Margins settings allow you to define the printable area of your pages.
 Aside from changing the margins around the music on the page, other settings, such as the positions of headers and footers, are calculated relative to the margins defined here.

 If the "Two sided" checkbox under "Page Size" is selected, you can set margins differently for mirroring odd and even pages.
 Otherwise, only one set of margins can be modified, but will apply to all pages.

-To display page margins in your score on screen (though not in print), go to View → Show Page Margins.
+To display page margins in your score on screen (though not in print), go to View→Show Page Margins.

-Note: Changing the scaling does not always change the number of systems per page, because system distance can vary between limits set under "Min system distance" and "Max system distance" (see Style → General... → Page).
+Note: Changing the "Scaling" does not always change the number of systems per page, because system distance can vary between limits set under "Min system distance" and "Max system distance" (see Style→General...→Page).

-First page number sets the number of the first page of the particular score.
+Sets the number of the first page of the particular score.
 Page numbers below 1 won't get printed—e.g., setting the first page number to -1 would result in the first and second page showing no page number, and page number 1 appearing on the third page.